 I distilled advise from dozens of the worlds best and most successful sports bettors in a post called How professional bettors win long term.
-That is the best short resources on this topic.
-In this post I will expand on some of their recommendations and add a couple of things that I think they forgot to mention.
+That is the best short resource on this topic.
+In this post, I will expand on some of their recommendations and add a couple of things that I think they forgot to mention.

 Sports betting can be a fun hobby for a sports fan or gambler but the vast majority of sports bettors lose.
 It only takes a bit of insight, preparation and discipline to win some of the money your fellow sports bettors are losing.

 You need to be getting good odds to be profitable in the long term.
-To see who has the best odds on the sports you are interested in check out our odds comparisons.
+To see who has the best odds on the sports you are interested in check out odds comparisons at https://bitodds.com/.

-At first you will probably get a feel for things by betting on many different sports.
-After a while look over your records and you will find you are more profitable on certain sports or leages.
+At first, you will probably get a feel for things by betting on many different sports.
+After a while, look over your records and you will find you are more profitable in certain sports or leagues.

 These differences mean no one system can work for all sports.
 Betting systems that work on sports with 2 possible outcomes, like tennis or basketball, normally don’t work on sports where the draw is a common outcome, like soccer or cricket.

 If you can specialize in an obscure league, you can gain an edge by knowing more about it than the sportsbook does.